 If you are an administrator and wish to reset/remove all 2FA methods from a particular user account, you can do so by following these steps:

-- Enter your password in the reauthentication field, and click the Save button.
+Enter your administrator password in the reauthentication field, and click the Save button.

 The user will no longer have any 2FA methods associated with their account.